FlowCI/docs/en/job/condition.md

 # Run Condition

-Every jobs or steps could set start condition with `Groovy` script.
+Every jobs or steps could apply a starting condition with `Groovy` script.

 The [variables](en/agents/vars.md) could be used in the `Groovy` script, the return value of `Groovy` should be `boolean`, for example: